Kong/docs.konghq.com/app/konnect/gateway-manager/data-plane-nodes/custom-dp-labels.md

 {% navtab Environment variables %}

-1. On a {{site.base_gateway}} data plane node, configure the `KONG_CLUSTER_DP_LABELS` environment variable with a comma-separated list of labels for the instance.
+1. On a {{site.base_gateway}} data plane node, configure the `KONG_CLUSTER_DP_LABELS` environment variable with a comma-separated list of labels for the node.

     Each label must be configured as a string in the format `key:value`.